Barton springs pool in Austin Texas is located inside the Zilker Park and is considered the best swimming hole from Austin.

 Soft drinks are permitted but must be in a plastic re-sealable container with a twist-top lid.

-Pets are also not allowed inside the protected area, not even leased so you will have to leave your dog home when going to this natural pool.
+You will have to leave your dog at home when going to this natural pool.

 Once you enter the swimming pool site you agree with the rules and regulations on place established by local authorities.

 Parking at Barton Springs